 Since 1995 the methodology has proven its validity after it was presented by the Gartner Group for extensive use.
 But in the research, an attempt was made to check ‘how often phase C ends with a fail’ in the case of the implementation of the manifested technology, since the process of implementation of anything new is seemingly not different from the innovation development process.

 The core idea of business process modelling is automation, or as it manifests today: digital transformation.
 In the research, branded technology was chosen for study in the field of BPM (business process management).
-This field of examination was chosen since this is where we find the most clear evidence of the influence and impact on DT implementation in stiff-life of enterprise.
+This field of examination was chosen since this is where we find the clearest evidence of influence on DT implementation in stiff-life of enterprise.
 The general task of business process automation realization was considered in four large mission-critical enterprises located in northern and eastern Europe.
 Due to non-disclosure agreements, the names and specific attributes will not be disclosed in the work, but the companies were chosen due to their annual reports, which provided information regarding improvements in effectiveness, awards for best practice in workflow implementation and similarities in the technologies used.

 It is clear that any BPM system automation project will involve three general phases: